[Next] [Previous] [Up] [Top] [Contents] [Index]

 Declaring Characteristics of Classes

-Additional restrictions on the ability to subclass classes may be imposed by define inert domain
+Additional restrictions on the ability to subclass classes may be imposed by define inert domain.

 - An explicitly defined class can be declared to be either sealed or open.
 If a class is sealed then no additional direct subclasses other than those explicitly known in the same library may be created.
 Thus, it is an error to define a direct subclass of a sealed class in some library other than the one which defined the sealed class, or to use

-with a sealed class included in the direct superclasses specified by the superclasses:
+make of <class> with a sealed class included in the direct superclasses specified by the superclasses: initialization argument.
+An open class does not prohibit such operations.

 When explicitly defining a class, the default is for the class to be sealed.
 This may be overriden by explicitly specifying that it is open.
-A class created using make
+A class created using make of <class> is open.
+There is no specified way to create a sealed class using make.

 - An explicitly defined class may be declared to be either primary or free.
 The default is free.
 It is illegal for a class to have more than one primary superclass unless each is a subclass of another.
 Slots defined in a primary class may be accessed more efficiently than slots defined in a free class.